Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 + **Walled**: When the download URL is both behind a login/registration form and from a host that differs from the homepage.
 + **Font**: Data file containing a set of glyphs, characters, or symbols, that changes typed text.
 + **eID**: Software to install electronic identity card software of various countries.
++ **Driver**: Software with the sole goal of making a hardware peripheral recognisable by the system.

 ### Stable Versions